18F/rugged-devops/_pages/index.md

 title: Introduction
 ---

+This guide describes how 18F builds and operates secure, resilient, maintainable distributed systems in the cloud.

 The DevOps movement emerged from internet companies that had to solve a wicked problem: how to build reliable, secure distributed systems at an unprecedented scale, while enabling a rate of change to those